ReyhanSara/egghead-challenge-rey-snippets/README.md

-EggHead Challenge 2020!
+EggHead VSCode Challenge 2020!

-Excited to be part of this.
-Check out my snippets
+Here are some cool VS code snippets for developers who use jQuery and Javascript.

+I have also included hand picked snippets for Java programmers too.

+Hope you'll find this useful :)